KelvinHere/Yoga_Milestone_4/README.md

 ##### General Design

-Bootstrap is my chosen framework to create the app, it will follow common design principles so it will be familliar and intuative to use.
+Bootstrap is my chosen framework to create the app as it is quick to style pages in a familliar way.
+It will follow common design principles so it will be familliar and intuative to use.
 The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app.

-As the database of stuents and lessons grow, filtering, searching and subscribing to lessons & instructors will be available.
+As the database of stuents and lessons grow, filtering, searching, sorting and subscribing to lessons & instructors will be available.

 Navigation and selection will be consitent throughout the app, with no need to use the browser back button.